Gateway Mall (Quezon City): World Kitchens

 Located across the Gateway Immersive Cinema at the fourth floor of the mall, the World Kitchens is an food hall created and designed by Singaporean food and beverage businessman Andrew Tan Hock Lai and features 15 show kitchens which serves a variety of international cuisines, such as Filipino, Singaporean, Hong Kong, Japanese, Indian, Italian, and Spanish cuisines.
 The restaurant took inspiration of worldwide comfort food concepts within a total floor area of 2500 m2 and is capable of housing 700 guests.
 The World Kitchens restaurant also serves as the replacement of the planned organic culinary garden restaurant which was one of the mall's original plans, and also features an AI QR code ordering system and three private rooms.
 The food hall was opened and began its operations on January 20, 2025.

-On 12 February 2025, the grand opening of the World Kitchens was held, and was attended by various guests, celebrities, chefs, media outlets, various embassy officials, the 2024 queens of Binibining Pilipinas, and local and former officials, which included Former Senator and DILG Secretary Mar Roxas and his wife Korina Sanchez, Araneta Group President and CEO Jorge Araneta, Andrew Tan Hock Lai, House Speaker Martin Romualdez, and Quezon City Mayor Joy Belmonte.
+On February 12, 2025, the grand opening of the World Kitchens was held.